-My two-week G Adventures trip through Mexico came to a beautiful conclusion with two days and nights in Playa del Carmen.
+My two-week G Adventures trip through Mexico came to a wonderful conclusion with two days and nights in Playa del Carmen.

 Like the islands of Thailand, I felt as though everyone and their mother had already been to Mexico's Riviera Maya, the country's crown jewel of tourism along the eastern edge of the Yucatan Peninsula.